What is SUSS?

 You can indicate up to four (4) choices in the online application form.

-Will UniSIM's full-time programmes be on the (Joint University) Common Acceptance Platform?
+Will SUSS's full-time programmes be on the (Joint University) Common Acceptance Platform?

 Yes, they will be on the Common Acceptance Platform.

 |1st window of acceptance||2 January - 25 May 2017#